 \prob{\sc Fair Feedback Vertex Set} {An undirected graph $G$ and an integer $k$.} {Is there a set $X \subseteq V(G)$ of fair cost at most $k$ such that $G-X$ is a forest?}

 \prob{\sc Fair Odd Cycle Transversal} {An undirected graph $G$ and integer $k$.} {Is there a set $X \subseteq V(G)$ of fair cost at most $k$ such that $G - X$ is a bipartite graph?}

 The crucial observation is that solving all the aforementioned problems on cliques is relatively straightforward.
-Any valid solution force set $X$ to contain all but at most a constant number of vertices in each clique (or in each $C_\nT$).
+Any valid solution forces the set $X$ to contain all but at most a constant number of vertices in each clique (or in each $C_\nT$).
 We formulate this idea as the following observation. \begin{observation}[Solution structure on a clique] Let $G$ be any graph.
-For any problem $\pi$ defined above, there is a constant $c_\pi$ such that following hold.
-Whenever we have $X \subseteq V(G)$ that satisfies $\pi$ (except for the fair cost condition) and for any $C \in \Cc$, it holds that $|X \cap C| \geq |C|-c_\pi$.
-In particular, for every $\nT$, it holds that $|X \cap C_\nT| \geq |C_\nT|-c_\pi$. \end{observation} \Cref{obs:solutionStructure} immediately leads to coherent shapes as all non-zero entries of the shape matrix are fat or bounded.
-It is a rutine and standard check that the above problems can be expressed in \MSOo formula of constant size.
+For any problem $\pi$ defined above, there is a constant $c_\pi$ such that the following holds.
+Whenever we have $X \subseteq V(G)$ that satisfies $\pi$ (except for the fair cost condition), then for any $C \in \Cc$, it holds that $|X \cap C| \geq |C|-c_\pi$.
+In particular, for every $\nT$, it holds that $|X \cap C_\nT| \geq |C_\nT|-c_\pi$. \end{observation} \Cref{obs:solutionStructure} immediately leads to coherent shapes, as all non-zero entries of the shape matrix are thick or bounded.
+It is a routine and standard check that the above problems can be expressed by an \MSOo formula of constant size.
 Therefore, we conclude by \Cref{thm:main-fpt}.
 Observe that $c_\pi\le2$ for all the problems mentioned above.
 Hence, we prove \cref{cor:problmesFPT} for them.

 We now move to problems where the coherence originates in the matrix entries being thin.
 We can formulate an analogous observation where we replace the last condition with $|X \cap C_\nT| \leq c_\pi$.